 Instructions

-- In a medium saucepan, add the cranberries, orange juice, maple syrup, and vanilla extract.
+- In a medium saucepan, combine the orange juice, maple and vanilla extract and bring to a boil over medium-high heat.

-- Bring to a boil over medium-high heat.
+- Then, add cranberries and orange zest.
+Mix all well.
 Cover, reduce heat to low, and cook for 10-15 minutes or until the sauce gets thick.
 You may notice a popping sound.
 This is just the cranberries popping and it’s totally normal.

 - Remove the sauce from the heat and let cool down for 5 minutes.
 Then transfer to a bowl and place it in the refrigerator.
 When it’s time to serve, garnish with orange zest.